 Telecommunication Support Structure: Any freestanding structure that is designed to support or capable of supporting and constructed primarily for the purpose of supporting telecommunication equipment; this term shall include self-supporting, guyed, and monopole support structures.
-The term includes, and is not limited to, radio and television transmission telecommunication support structures, microwave telecommunication support structures, common-carrier telecommunication support structures, cellular telecommunication support structures, man-made trees, alternative telecommunication support structures, and other similar structures.
+The term includes, and is not limited to, radio and television transmission telecommunication support structures, microwave telecommunication support structures, common-carrier telecommunication support structures, cellular telecommunication support structures.
 In the public rights-of-way, only telecommunication support structures erected for the installation of "small cells" shall be permitted.